 Don’t get a tuk tuk tour if you really want to experience anything

-A group of us got off the ship on one of our days docked in Lisbon and as we had limited time until we had to be back at work, and decided collectively that it would probs be a good idea if we got in one of the tuk tuks that were lined up outside the terminal building for a grand magical mystery tour.
+A group of us got off the ship on one of our days docked in Lisbon and as we had limited time until we had to be back at work, decided collectively that it would probs be a good idea if we got in one of the tuk tuks that were lined up outside the terminal building.
+It was time for a grand magical mystery tour.
 We negotiated a price with the driver, who was it has to be said, a Really Nice Guy, and off we went at approximately 12 miles an hour with the motor buzzing and the wind in our hair, ready to see as much of Lisbon as we could possibly see in three hours.

 We went past the Praça do Comércio, the Jerónimos Monastery, stopped at the Tower of Belém, journeyed onwards to the Padrão dos Descubrimentos, to a viewing point near a tram stop, up an incredibly steep hill to the Cathedral of Lisbon (known as Sé), and then up a few more incredibly steep hills, eventually leading the tuk tuk to cough and splutter so much that it actually began to slide back down the hill.
 I thought we were going to have to get out and push, and we did offer but the driver decided it would be better to just give up and turn around.
 Poor old soul.